jeanjean1/Forelec/README.md

 # Forelec : Energy Consumption Forecast

 This repository provides a methodology to analyze and build models for the purpose of forecasting.
+It is aimed at ML practitioners who want to go beyond implementing standard models :
+- understand the dataset
+- find patterns
+- build tailored models

 ### Media
 A video will be posted on youtube for full explanations.